pemeyer/camagru/README.md

-Camagru is a simple wethinkcode project that captures images from a webcam and displays it in a gallery.
+<h1>Camagru is a simple wethinkcode project that captures images from a webcam and displays it in a gallery.</h1>

 Sign up:
 Sign up with a username, email and password.
 Once registered an email is sent to verify your Camagru account.
 Once the link is clicked in the email you're redirected to the login page.